Sebaceous Filaments Vs. Blackheads: What's the Difference?

-For a little more insight on sebaceous filaments, we chatted with plastic surgeon, SkinCeuticals ambassador, and Skincare.com consultant Dr. Peter Schmid.
-“Sebaceous filaments arise from skin hair follicles lined by sebaceous oil glands located in the regions of the central face and nose presenting in post-puberty ages,” he said.
-“When squeezed and extracted from the pores, the content is yellowish-white cylindric tubules consisting of a collection of dead cells, bacteria, wax esters, and lipids (oil).”
 If you have enlarged pores or an oily complexion (from excess sebum production due to hormones or genetics, for instance), sebaceous filaments may be more noticeable.
-“The condition is actually not acne, but the normal buildup of porous debris around a hair in its follicle,” Dr. Schmid says.
-“The collections commonly appear tan or light grey or present as a hair-like strand.”
+“The condition is actually not acne, but the normal buildup of porous debris around a hair in its follicle,” he adds.
+“The collections commonly appear tan or light gray or present as a hair-like strand.”

-Blackheads, on the other hand, are the result of a clogged pore that may include dead skin cells, dirt, impurities, cosmetics build-up, and sebum.
-“Blackheads are the buildup and clogging of a pore with a potpourri of oxidized melanin, dead skin cells, dirt, debris, makeup, impurities, bacteria and sebum,” Dr. Schmid says.
-“These appear across the surface of the skin as slightly elevated or depressed stippled black dilated pores.”
-The characteristic “black” color is due to oxidation of the contents.
-That’s right, blackheads turn their characteristic black shade when they oxidize as a result of being exposed to air.
-Blackheads may have a slightly raised border, and can accompany a whitehead.
-As mentioned though, sebaceous filaments have nothing to do with acne.
+On the other hand, “blackheads are the buildup and clogging of a pore with a mixture of oxidized melanin, dead skin cells, dirt, debris, makeup, impurities, bacteria and sebum,” says Dr. Schmid.
+“These appear across the surface of the skin as slightly elevated or depressed stippled, black dilated pores.”

-Dr. Schmid also has a few tips of his own for addressing sebaceous filaments: “To prevent and alleviate surface buildup, a daily cleansing, correcting and protecting regimen is key,” he says.
+Dr. Schmid also emphasizes that a solid skincare routine is crucial.
+“To prevent and alleviate surface buildup, a daily cleansing, correcting and protecting regimen is key,” he says.
 “I recommend products with salicylic acid for clarifying the skin and removing excess oil and bacteria, including SkinCeuticals LHA Cleansing Gel and SkinCeuticals Clarifying Exfoliating Cleanser.”
-Dr. Schmid also recommends a vitamin C product and an acne spot treatment.
+He also recommends a vitamin C product and an acne spot treatment.
 “And finally, everyone should use a quality sunscreen 365 days per year.”
 We like the Vichy LiftActiv Peptide-C Sunscreen SPF 30.